sueLan/suelan.github.io/source/_posts/20200705Behind-the-Scenes-of-the-•Xcode-Build-Process.md

 > `Header map` is used by the Xcode build system to know where the header files are.

 In Objective-C, a header file is a promise, saying that the implementation exists somewhere else.
 If you only update the `header` file, adding a new function A,  without implementation of the function in `m` file, you broke your promise.
-Then you use function A in class B.   This doesn't break during compile time, because compiler trusts the promise, saying that there is a function A symbole exists, but during link,  we usually got `symbol undefined` error.
+Then you use function A in class B.   This doesn't break during compile time, because compiler trusts the promise, saying that there is a function A symbol exists, but during link,  we usually got `symbol undefined` error.

 ### 1. How does Clang find your header files?